zmichaels11/gloopcpp/README.md

 # GLOOP - an Object-Oriented Graphics Library
 Originally ported from a Java library I wrote of the same name.
-GLOOP is designed to abstract OpenGL or OpenGL ES into a unified library.
+GLOOP is designed to abstract OpenGL, OpenGL ES, and WebGL into a unified library.

 # Dependencies
 * GLOOP uses SDL2 and SDL2_image.
 It is possible to disable SDL2_image (requires some editing of the Makefile)